Chingu-Solo/solo-koala-77/README.md

 #### Other

 - [x] Your repo needs to have a robust README.md
-- [ x Make sure that there are no errors in the developer console before submitting
+- [x] Make sure that there are no errors in the developer console before submitting

 ### **Extras (Not Required)**